fuinorg/fuin-dev-setup/README.md

 # fuin-dev-setup
-Developer setup for projects at fuin.org
+## Developer setup for projects at fuin.org (VM based with Eclipse)

 ## Description
 You want to try out some of the projects from this repository?
 Or want to commit some code?